A-GX/Generalised_Odd-Even-Merge/README.md

 [Generalised Odd-Even Merge Algorithm with constant memory](#generalised-odd-even-merge-algorithm-with-constant-memory)
 -----------------------------------------------------------------------------------------------------------------------

 This is the official library (and implementation) of the research paper **\[“Odd-Even Merging Network: a Software Implementation for Arbitrary Lengths” - Antoine Gansel - Sept/Oct 2024\]**.
-In case you need to use this library in an adversarial context, please refer to the above mentioned paper for the security proofs.
 This algorithm follows the description of Odd-Even merging networks from the paper \[“Sorting Networks and their applications” - K. E. Batcher - 1968\] You can find the proof of correctness in our own paper (mentionned earlier).

 You can find example for every functions and trait in their respective module descriptions.